Active Listening Skills: Definition and Examples

 Smile.
 Like a nod, a small smile encourages a speaker to continue.
-However, unlike a nod, it communicates you agree with their message or you’re happy about what they have to say.
-A smile can take the place of a short verbal affirmation in helping to diffuse any tension and ensure the speaker feels comfortable.
+However, unlike a nod, it communicates you agree with their message or that you’re happy about what they have to say.
+A smile can take the place of a short verbal affirmation to help defuse a situation and make sure that the speaker feels comfortable.

 By implementing some of these verbal and non-verbal techniques into future conversations, you can work toward developing stronger relationships and retaining more information from your workplace interactions.
-Remember, active listening takes time to improve and maintain—but the more you use these techniques, the more natural they’ll feel.
+Remember, active listening skills take time to improve and maintain, but the more you use these techniques, the more natural they’ll feel.

 - What Are Professionalism Skills?
 (And How to Improve Them)